KristinaMatuleviciute/reactapp/README.md

-# Assignment 1 - ReactJS app.
+# Assignment 1 - ReactJS app

-Name: Kristina Matulevciute
+- __Lead Maintainer:__ [Kristina Matuleviciute][Lead]

-## Overview.
+## Overview
 Simple app with [ReactJS] - for client side, [Webpack] for module bundle and [Expressjs] for server side.
 3 views: Home page, Table with friends' contacts information and add, delete functions, Picture gallery as a slide show.
 This application is responsive, all views are availble in smaller screens.

  + Feature 1 - Home page with image and text.
- + Feature 2 - Slide-show of pictures , with manual and auto control.
+ + Feature 2 - Slide-show of pictures , with manual control and auto play .
- + Feature 3 - Table , displaying friends details: name, surname, email, phone number with add and delete functions, data is saving to user.json file
+ + Feature 3 - Table, displaying friends details: name, surname, email, phone number with add and delete functions, data is saving to user.json file.
  + Feature 4 - Responsive navigation.

 ## Installation requirements.